 Empowering Evidence-Driven Advocacy (EEDA) is a four-and-a-half year project (2017-2021) implemented by Population Reference Bureau (PRB) and the International Youth Alliance for Family Planning (IYAFP) and supported by the Bill & Melinda Gates Foundation.

-EEDA’s goals are to improve the implementation of existing family planning (FP) policies, especially those that support youth access to and use of contraception, and to generate new funding and policy commitments for FP in response to evidence-driven advocacy.
+EEDA’s goals are to improve the implementation of existing family planning policies, especially those that support youth access to and use of contraception; and generate new funding and policy commitments for family planning in response to evidence-driven advocacy.
 It aims to achieve these goals by increasing youth advocates’ capacity to measure policy implementation and hold governments accountable for their commitments, and increasing decisionmakers’ use of evidence.

-EEDA Resource Hub
+Family Planning Advocacy Resource Hub

 Youth Family Planning Policy Scorecard

 PRB continues to monitor the policy environment for youth-friendly family planning services through our flagship Youth Family Planning Policy Scorecard, updated annually.
 The Scorecard, available on a digital platform in English and French, analyzes the policy environment of 28 countries across eight indicators proven to increase youth access to and use of contraception.